CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/metadata/imetadataassemblyemit-setfileprops-method.md

 ## <a name="parameters"></a>Paramètres
  `file`
- [in] Le jeton de métadonnées qui spécifie le `File` structure des métadonnées à modifier.
+ [in] The metadata token that specifies the `File` metadata structure to be modified.

  `pbHashValue`
- [in] Un pointeur vers les données de hachage associés au fichier.
+ [in] A pointer to the hash data associated with the file.

  `cbHashValue`
- [in] La taille en octets de `pbHashValue`.
+ [in] The size in bytes of `pbHashValue`.

  `dwFileFlags`
- [in] Une combinaison au niveau du bit de [CorFileFlags](../../../../docs/framework/unmanaged-api/metadata/corfileflags-enumeration.md) valeurs qui spécifient différents attributs du fichier.
+ [in] A bitwise combination of [CorFileFlags](../../../../docs/framework/unmanaged-api/metadata/corfileflags-enumeration.md) values that specify various attributes of the file.

 ## <a name="remarks"></a>Notes
- Pour créer un `File` structure des métadonnées, utilisez le [IMetaDataAssemblyEmit::DefineFile](../../../../docs/framework/unmanaged-api/metadata/imetadataassemblyemit-definefile-method.md) (méthode).
+ To create a `File` metadata structure, use the [IMetaDataAssemblyEmit::DefineFile](../../../../docs/framework/unmanaged-api/metadata/imetadataassemblyemit-definefile-method.md) method.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

- **En-tête :** Cor.h
+ **Header:** Cor.h

- **Bibliothèque :** Utilisé en tant que ressource dans MsCorEE.dll
+ **Library:** Used as a resource in MsCorEE.dll

  **Versions du .NET Framework :** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]